In this section

 The essential issue is whether persons are disabled or ill within these definitions.
 If they are not, then exemption under para 16(1)(a)-(b) cannot apply.

 As an example, questions have arisen in the case of persons attending day centres or similar facilities who are classified as “elderly” or EMI (elderly, mentally infirm) rather than “disabled” by the local authority which provides the facility, or has referred the person to a privately operated facility.

 Counsel has advised that elderly persons can fall within the exemption even though their disability is brought about through old age, and that the legal definition of illness or disability is inclusive rather than exclusive.
 Whilst old age itself is not an illness or a disability, persons can come within the definition by being both elderly and disabled.

-Similarly, EBD (emotional and behavioural disorder) pupils in special schools who are statemented and suffering from emotional and behavioural difficulties that may be a product of social and environmental upbringing rather than illness or disability, are considered to fall within the definition of a “disabled person” in paragraph 16(2).
+Pupils in special schools who are suffering from a mental disorder and are Statemented, that is they have a Statement of Educational Special Needs, may fall within the definition of a “disabled person” in paragraph 16(2).”
+However, pupils suffering from simple emotional and behavioural problems that may be a product of social and environmental upbringing rather than illness or disability are considered to fall outside the definition of disabled person.

 Any cases of doubt should be referred to the NSU Technical Adviser for advice.

 When disabled persons exemption is being claimed, information about the persons using the hereditament should be sought by using the form of return attached at APPENDIX 2.

 This has been designed to obtain the necessary information in a suitably anonymous format.